melMass/MLOPs-stage/README.md

 # MLOPS Stage

-> Warning!
+> **Note**
 > This is a community project not directly affiliated with MLOPs if some nodes become mature enough they will be proposed upstream but all this is mostly experimental!

 *Only for MLOPs 2.0+*

 Sets of HDA Extension for the [MLOPS](https://github.com/Bismuth-Consultancy-BV/MLOPs) toolset from [@Bismuth-Consultancy-BV](https://www.bismuthconsultancy.com/) that I made while learning it.
 Moslty experimental and POC level for now.
-Other community members are starting to share tools to on the [Bismuth Discord Server](https://discord.gg/kYNaHt7Yx8)
+Other community members are starting to share tools too on the [Bismuth Discord Server](https://discord.gg/kYNaHt7Yx8)

 Feel free to PR or propose suggestions